-Varification that the Applicant has control ever the small PersonalSign1 Verification that the Applicant has control over the email Certificates address to be listed within the Certificate through a challenge response mechanism.
+PersonalSign1 Verification that the Applicant has control over the email Certificates address to be listed within the Certificate through a challenge response mechanism.
 PersonalSign Demo Verification that the Applicant has control over the email Certificates address to be listed within the Certificate.
 PersonalSign2 Verification through a reliable means of communication with Certificates the individual Applicant together with verification that the Applicant has control over any email address included.
 NAESB Certificates Verification through a reliable means of communication with the organization or individual Applicant together with verification that the Applicant has control over any email address included (see Section 3.2.3.5.)
-PersonalSign2 Pro Verification through a reliable means of communication with the individual Applicant together with verification that the Applicant has control over the email address included if required.
+PersonalSign2 Pro Verification through a reliable means of communication with 3 the individual Applicant together with verification that the Applicant has control over the email address included if required.
 For Certificates issued through an EPKI account, the Authority of the Local Registration Authority will be verified at the time of the set-up of the profile.
 PersonalSign2 Verification through a reliable means of communication with Department the individual Applicant together with verification that the Certificates Applicant has control over the email address if an email address is requested to be included in the Certificate.
 For Certificates issued through an EPKI account, the Authority of the Local Registration Authority will be verified at the time of the set-up of the profile.
 PersonalSign3 Verification through a reliable means of communication with Certificates the organization that the Applicant represents the organization.
 Personal appearance is mandatory before a suitable Registration Authority to validate the personal credentials of the Applicant together with verification that the Applicant has control over the email address to be listed within the Certificate.
-S/MIME certificates Verification through a reliable means of communication with the organization or individual Applicant together with verification that the Applicant has control over any email address included.
+S/MIME certificates Verification through a reliable means of communication with the organization or individual Applicant together with verification that the Applicant has control over any email 0 address included.
 Code Signing Verification of Organization and Individual Applicants in Certificates accordance with the Code Signing Minimum Requirements.
-EV Code Signing Verification of the authority of the contract signer and Certificates Certificate approver in accordance with the EV Guidelines and EV Code Signing Guidelines.
-DV/AlphaSSL Validation of the ownership or control of the domain name is Certificates performed via one of the domain validation methods defined in Section 3.2.7.
-OV SSL & ICPEdu Verification through a reliable means of communication with Certificates the organization or individual Applicant together with verification that the Applicant has ownership or control of the domain name via the methods listed in section 3.2.7.
-For Certificates issued through an MSSL account, the Authority of the Local Registration Authority will be verified at the time of 1 the set-up of the profile.
+EV Code Signing Verification of the authority of the contract signer and Certificates Certificate approver in accordance with the EV Guidelines and Baseline Requirements for Code Signing.
+Validation of the ownership or control of the domain name is DV/AlphaSSL • Certificates performed via one of the domain validation methods defined in Section 3.2.7.
+OV SSL & ICPEdu Verification through a reliable means of communication with Certificates - Certificales the organization or individual Applicant together with verification that the Applicant has ownership or control of the domain name via the methods listed in section 3.2.7.
+For Certificates issued through an MSSL account, the Authority of the Local Registration Authority will be verified at the time of the set-up of the profile.
+EV SSL Certificates Verifying the authority of the contract signer and Certificate approver in accordance with the EV Guidelines together with verification that the Applicant has ownership or control of the domain name via the methods listed in section 3.2.7.
+For